-Diabetes mellitus describes a group of illnesses that affect how your body uses glucose, or blood sugar (an important energy source for cells and your brain).
-Individuals with diabetes have too much glucose in their bloodstream, which can lead to serious health complications.
-These diabetes complications may make you eligible to receive Social Security disability (SSD) benefits.
+Important: We updated this article in January 2023 to reflect current Social Security Administration policy data.
+Diabetes mellitus describes a group of diseases that affect how your body uses glucose, or blood sugar (an important energy source for cells and your brain).
+Individuals with diabetes have too much glucose in their blood, which can lead to serious health problems.
+These diabetes complications may make you able to receive Social Security disability (SSD) benefits.
 Keep reading to learn more about getting Social Security benefits for diabetes.

 Types Of Chronic Diabetes: Type 1 and Type 2

 Type 1 diabetes, also known as juvenile diabetes, often develops in children.
 However, it can also occur once you’re an adult.
 In Type 1, one of two things will happen.
 Option 1 is that your body stops making insulin at all.
 Option 2 is that your body doesn’t produce enough because your immune system destroys the cells that make insulin.

 Treatment for Type 1 often includes:

 - Insulin shots.